Hawaiian Division: World War II

 The 24th and 25th Infantry Divisions were among the first to see combat in World War II and among the last to stop fighting.
-The Divisions were on Oahu, with headquarters at Schofield Barracks, when the Japanese bombed Pearl Harbor on 7 December 1941 and suffered minor casualties.
+The Divisions were on Oahu, with headquarters at Schofield Barracks, and suffered minor casualties when the Japanese bombed Pearl Harbor on 7 December 1941.
 Charged with the defense of Oahu and the Hawaiian Islands, they built an elaborate system of coastal defenses before deploying for further combat operations.